If you’re building a business with content marketing, you’ve probably noticed that the attention span of your audience

 - Show your readers your attention to detail

-Being vague doesn’t work in real life, and it doesn’t work in copywriting.
 Getting specific means revealing the cold, hard facts of what you have to offer, as long as they’re not overly technical or confusing.

 6. Specificity boosts your conversion rates

-Marketing Experiments have proven that optimizing your headline can boost your conversion rates by 73 percent.
+Marketing Experiments have shown that optimizing your headline can boost your conversion rates by 73 percent.